XinwenD/search-palindromes/README.md

  ┣ 📂test
  ┣ 📜.babelrc               // babel config for JavaScript syntax version management ┣ 📜.gitignore
- ┣ 📜.package-lock.json
+ ┣ 📜built.js               // built js to serve and used by Github pages ┣ 📜index.html             // the entry root file used by Github pages ┣ 📜.package-lock.json
  ┣ 📜.package.json
  ┣ 📜README.md